Home Blog Projects Services Donate

 2026-04-27T20:00

-I have a confession to make, I'm absolutely obsessed with building my own in-house solutions to already existing matured software.
-Whether it's custom components, CSS utilities, login management, content management systems, static server directory viewer, or a whatever I want next, I've always preferred the precision of an in-house tool over the convenience of a third-party library.
-For a long time now, Astro was the exception and go to for building projects and websites with the elegant islands architecture and stellar performance that were enough to keep my builder's itch at bay - well, up until now.
+I have a confession to make, I'm obsessed with building my own in-house solutions to already existing software.
+From building my own components, CSS utilities, content management systems, static server directory viewer, and whatever I want to build next; I've always preferred have more control of an in-house software over the convenience of a third-party, already matured, library.
+For a long time now, Astro was an exception I made as the go to framewaork for building projects, web apps, and websites with tehir elegrant islands architecture and fantasic performance, which was enough for me to keep my obsessed self at bay - well, up until now.

-Eventfully, every developer hits a wall of where the abstraction feels like a constraint than a superpower.
-I didn't just want to use a fast framework to build; I wanted to start understanding the mechanics of the engine itself and take a deeper peek behind the curtain.
-This led to a radical decision, that was a long time coming: I'm going to be transitioning away from Astro to build my own web framework from scratch that'll be built on top of Deno.
+Every developer will eventfully hit a wall of where the this feels like a contraint rather than a superpower.
+I didn't just want to use a fast framework to develop with; I wanted to start even understanding the basic mechanics of the engine core itself and take a deeper peak behind the curtain - revealing the magic.
+This decision has finally head to a something that has been a long time coming now: I'm going to be transition away from Astro to build my own framework from scratch that'll build on top of the Deno runtime.

-This also means, another big change to all SudoVanilla projects that already built on Astro.
-As this transition isn't just a weekend experiment, it is a commitment to a new foundation.
-I've reach a point where I want more control over my code, and how they behave.
-Every existing project I've built on top of Astro is slated for a complete overhaul.
-One by one, I'll be migrating my current portfolio over to this all new engine, battle-testing the framework in real-world scenarios until it's just not a hobby project, but the backbone of SudoVanilla's ecosystem.
+This means that another big change to all SudoVanilla projects that are already built on Astro.
+As this transition isn't just a weekend experiment, it is a commitment to a new foundation of all existing and future projects.
+So, all of SudoVanilla's projects are now slated for a complete overhaul to be built on top of this new framework I want to build.
+Over the course of the next year or two, I'll be migrating them over to it, battle-testing the framework in real-world scenarios until it's just not just a hobby project anymore, but to be the new backbone of what powers SudoVanilla projects.

 Philosophy

-The name Marrow represents the "barebones" nature of this project.
-In any complex system, the marrow is the hidden, internal source of vitality, protected by a ridge structure.
-By stripping away the layers of modern bloat, I'm focusing on more of the essential core.
-This engine isn't meant to be flashy, feature-heavy suite; it is designed to be the skeletal framework to support the needs for my current and future projects without the extra fat of unnecessary dependencies or complex build pipelines.
+The name of the new framework I'll be developing has been named Marrow Engine; the name marrow represents the "barebones" nature of this project.
+Like with any other complex system, marrow is the hidden, internal source of vitality, protected by a secure structure.
+By stripping the layers away of modern bloat, I'll be focusing more on the essential core.
+This new framework isn't meant to be anything flashy, or feature-heavy; but designed to be the ground zero support that is needed for my existing and future projects without the extra fat of unnessary dependencies or complex build piplines.

 This commitment extends to a strictly zero-dependency architecture.
-To satisfy the need for a truly in-house solution, every critical piece of logic - from the way requests are routed to how the final HTML is rendered in the browser - is authored within the engine itself.
-This "batteries-included, dependenices-excluded" approach means that I can remain the sole architect of my tools.
-When I improve the routing logic or optimized the rendering pipeline, those improvements will ripple across my entire ecosystem and projects, creating a unified and predictable foundation for every project I plan to migrate to the Marrow Engine.
+To provide the needs for this new in-house solution I'm building, every piece of logic - from the way requests are routed to how the final HTML is rendered in the browser - is authored within the framework itself.
+This whole "batteries-included, dependenices-excluded" approach into the development means that I can remain to the sole architect of my own tools.
+When it comes to making more and more improvements to the routing logic, rendering pipeline, a stable workflow, and more will create a ripple across all my projects, creating a unified and predictable foundation.

 The focus on total ownership extends beyond the source code and into how the engine is also distributed and delivered.
 Marrow Engine is not intended to be another generic package living on a public registry alongside everything else; it is a private pillar of my own infrastructure.
 To maintain the integrity of this in-house philosophy as I been doing with other projects, the engine will be published and distributed exclusively through my own internal registry, The SudoVanilla Registry.
 By hosting this pipeline myself, I ensure projects depend only on my own uptime and standards, creating a completely self-contained loop from the first line of code to the final deployment.